Year 2 Dance Unit 2 Lesson 2

 ✔︎ Exploring the clockface

-• Use the “Lesson Two Clock Face Footsteps” sheet for additional guidance and ideas.
+- Use the “Lesson Two Clock Face Footsteps” sheet to guide movement ideas and directions.

-• Encourage pupils to focus on balance and smooth transitions between steps.
+- Encourage children to focus on balance and making smooth transitions between each step on the clock face.

 Lesson Content